More-Collaborative-Laboratory/ww4zero/datamodels.md

 -  `machineStatus`: Indicates in wich stage are the parts of corresponding machine type * `waiting` - indicates Information already arrived the machine but waits for start-button * `active` - The parts to be made in this station is already start * `finished` - The parts belong to the station refered to a project are completed.
 One of : `waiting`, `active`, `finished`.
    -  Attribute type: **Property**.
    -  Optional
 -  `machineType`: Indicates in wich stage are the parts of corresponding machine type * `cnc1` - indicates cnc1 station is working * `nesting1` - indicates nesting1 station is working * `manualcut1` - indicates manualcut1 station is working * `receiving material` - indicates that raw material is entering the factory * `organizing the material` - indicates that raw material is being put away at the factory * `assembly` - indicates that assembly station is on use * `shipping` - indicates the order is shipping.
-One of : `cnc1`, `nesting1`, `manualcut1`, `receiving material`, `organizing te material`, `assembly`, `shipping`.
+One of : `cnc1`, `nesting1`, `manualcut1`, `receiving material`, `organizing the material`, `assembly`, `shipping`.
    -  Attribute type: **Property**.
    -  Optional
 -  `executedBy`: Identification worker that made the part